-On 2 October 2020 Falcon provided the following technical update regarding the hydraulic stimulation of the horizontal Kyalla well:
+On 2 October 2020 Falcon provided the following technical update regarding the hydraulic stimulation of Kyalla 117:

-- Completion of 11 hydraulic stimulation stages along the 1,579-metre horizontal section in the Lower Kyalla Formation - Stimulation treatments were successfully executed - Activities had commenced in preparation for the flowback and extended production test - Early stage gas flow rates were expected in the following weeks
+- Completion of 11 hydraulic stimulation stages along the 1,579-metre horizontal section in the Lower Kyalla Formation - Stimulation treatments were successfully executed - · Activities had commenced in preparation for the flowback and extended production test - Early stage gas flow rates were expected in the following weeks

-On 4 November 2020 Falcon noted that operations were continuing following the hydraulic stimulation at the Kyalla well.
+On 4 November 2020 Falcon noted that operations were continuing following the hydraulic stimulation at Kyalla 117.
 Following a short initial flow back of hydraulic fracture stimulation fluid to surface the well was subsequently shut in and production tubing was successfully installed and tested.
-Flow back operations recommenced in late October, with the well flowing back at a rate of approximately 500 barrel per day with minor gas breakthroughs observed to date.
+Flow back operations recommenced in late October, with the well flowing back hydraulic fracture stimulation fluid at a rate of approximately 500 barrel per day with minor gas breakthroughs observed at that time.